Septic Systems

 Systems that are not working correctly must be repaired or replaced.
 A homeowner with a failing system will be charged the operation permit fee.
 They will also be charged a reassessment fee for each additional visit until the system is repaired, replaced, or working correctly.

-Extensive repairs to a system require an alteration or replacement permit, and reinspection fees are charged under the Operation Permit program.
+Extensive repairs to a system require an alteration or replacement permit, and reinspection fees will be charged.

 Septic System Code Enforcement